agentgill/cloudwatch-utils/README.md

-# Cloudwatch - Utils
+# AWS CloudWatch - Utils

-This is a collection of useful scripts for managing & interacting with AWS CloudWatch Logs
+This is a collection of useful scripts for managing & interacting with AWS CloudWatch Logs & Metrics

 ## Get Started